 Is some occasional beeping from a Yip tag normal?

 Beeps triggered by deliberate actions are normal -- pressing the button, removing the tag from its base, updating firmware, or using the "find my tag" feature in the app.
-Unprompted beeping with no interaction is not normal and should be troubleshot using the steps above.
+Unprompted beeping with no interaction isn't normal and should be troubleshot using the steps above.